SamranTariq/SamranTariq/README.md

 ## I'm a Full Stack Developer !

+- 🔭 Working as a Rect Js Developer on freelancing sites
-- 🔭 Working as a freelancer and in Swaam Tech Lahore Pakistan!
+- 🔭 Working as a Full Stack Developer in Swaam Tech Lahore
 - 🌱 Follwing Advanced TypeScript
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Explore AWS.